jiawenzhong/wheel-of-jeopardy/client/README.md

 ### `pages route`
 /pages/Home.js - HOME = '/';

+this page has nothing

 /pages/Game.js - GAME = '/in-game/:sessionId';

+game page is the wheel page

 /pages/PreGame.js - SETUP = '/setup';

+pregame page prompts user to select categories from the 8

 /pages/SelectedQuestion.js - SELECT_QUESTION = '/select-question/:categoryId';

+selected question page displays a random question from the category and prompt users to answer question